-Oregon State’s enduring legacy is the 188,000 alumni who go on to make a positive difference in their careers, their communities and beyond.
+Oregon State’s enduring legacy is the 195,000 alumni who go on to make a positive difference in their communities and beyond.

 Linus Pauling ’22 is the only recipient of two unshared Nobel Prizes — for chemistry in 1954 and peace in 1962.
 Pauling’s research on micronutrients and human health continues at the Linus Pauling Institute, which is located in the university’s science building.